 Over the years, as negative impacts of unsustainable harvesting have caused noticeable decline in the abundance of resources, community members have become increasingly frustrated with the ineffectiveness of state-level management and one-size-fits-all rules that don’t account for local biological, ecological and socioeconomic factors.
 This has resulted in conflicts between users, renegade actions to protect resources, and continuing decline of resources.

 The proposal to designate Kīpahulu moku as a CBSFA was one of the priority actions identified in the Malama I Ke Kai plan in order to address these issues.

 Hawaiʻi’s CBSFA designation formally recognizes local communities as valued partners in protecting natural resources, and reaffirms and protects traditional and customary practices for subsistence and culture.

 The Kipahulu Ohana believes that a CBSFA designation and collaborative management plan can be a tool to help reduce or eliminate unsustainable harvest by changing fishing behavior, allowing fish populations to stabilize and hopefully recover.
 This will enable future generations to access marine resources for subsistence use and customary practice.

 For several years, Kipahulu has been conducting outreach activities to gather input and grow support for CBSFA designation, including community meetings, individual and family interviews and talk-story sessions, and educational tables at local festivals and other events.

-In April 2016, Kipahulu Ohana submitted our Letter of Inquiry to DAR as the initial step in the process, and in July 2016 the Kipahulu received from a feedback form from DAR which indicated formal acceptance of our Letter of Inquiry with instructions to proceed in the application process.
-We are currently preparing our application and continuing our outreach and education efforts in support of the proposal.
+In April 2016, Kipahulu Ohana submitted our Letter of Inquiry to DAR as the initial step in the process, and in July 2016 the Kipahulu received a feedback form from DAR which indicated formal acceptance of our Letter of Inquiry with instructions to proceed in the application process.

 - Kipahulu Malama I Ke Kai Community Action Plan, December 2011